 Our impairment test exercise is highly sensitive on variances in the time charter rates, effective fleet utilization rate, estimated scrap values, future drydocking costs and estimated vessel operating costs.
-Our estimates for the time charter rates are based on market information available for future rates (based on the length of charters that can be secured at the time of the analysis, generally, one to two years), and have proven to be conservative in that respect.
+Our estimates for the time charter rates are based on market information available for future rates (based on the length of charters that can be secured at the time of the analysis, generally, one to two years).
 Vessel utilization estimates are based on the status of each vessel at the time of the assessment and the Company's past experience in finding employment for its vessels at comparable market conditions.
 Cost estimates, like drydocking and operating costs, have been based on the Company's data for its own vessels; past estimates for such costs have generally been very close to the actual levels observed.

-Effective October 1, 2013, the Company changed its estimated useful life of its containerships to 25 years from 30 years, and as of December 31, 2013, the Company determined that the book values of nine of its containerships were not recoverable and, thus, a non-cash impairment loss of \$78.21 million, or \$1.71 loss per share, basic and diluted, was recorded.
-The Company believes that the book values of its ships, following the impairment charge, provide a better estimation of the current values of its vessels.
-For the remaining five vessels, our analysis, which involved sensitivity tests on the future time charter rates (which is the input that is most sensitive to variations), allowing for variances of up to 5% on time charter rates from the Company's base scenario, indicated that there is no impairment.
+Effective October 1, 2013, the Company changed its estimated useful life of its containerships to 25 years from 30 years, and as of December 31, 2013, the Company determined that the book values of nine of its containerships were not recoverable, and thus a non-cash impairment loss of \$78.21 million, or \$1.71 loss per share, basic and diluted, was recorded.
+The Company believes that the book value of its ships, following the impairment charge, provide a better estimation of the current values of its vessels.
+For the remaining five vessels, our analysis, which involved sensitivity tests on the future time charter rates (which is the input that is most sensitive to variations), allowing for variances of up to 5% on time charter rates from the Company's base scenario, indicated that there was no impairment.
+Under the same analysis as of December 31, 2014, we determined that the book value of one drybulk carrier (M/V Aristeides NP) was not recoverable, so an impairment loss of \$3.5 million, or \$0.06 loss per share, basic and diluted, was recorded.